moonlags/runware-go/README.md

 The SDK is used to run image inference with the Runware API, powered by the RunWare inference platform.
 It can be used to generate images with text-to-image prompt

-This is not an official library, but a simple and atleast working copy of it.
+This is not an official library, but a simple and at least working copy of it.

 ## Get Api Access